Fluid Intelligence vs Crystallised Intelligence: What

 Horn's research and contributions have advanced our understanding of fluid ability and its role in intelligence testing, leading to the development of more accurate and thorough models of cognitive abilities.

 Previous studies have examined the role of working memory training in improving cognitive performance in individuals with neurological conditions.
-These studies have focused on conditions such as traumatic brain injury, stroke, and neurodegenerative diseases.
+These studies have focussed on conditions such as traumatic brain injury, stroke, and neurodegenerative diseases.

 Experimental designs in these studies have often involved pre-and post-training assessments of cognitive function, with some using control groups to compare the effects of working memory training.
 Training methods typically involve engaging individuals in tasks designed to challenge working memory capacity and cognitive control, such as dual n-back tasks or visuospatial working memory exercises.